hackfin/MaSoCist/README.md

 Quick start
 ------------

-1. Choose a configuration [breakout, papilio] and create the config file, for example, when you want to build for the breakout board:
+1. Choose a configuration from an available set:

 > make which

   (select a configuration, e.g. 'virtualboard')

 > make virtualboard

 This would build all `$(BUILD_DUTIES)`, which are typically 'sim' for
 Simulation: